mui/material-ui/docs/src/pages/components/box/box.md

 | <span class="prop-name">clone</span>                     | <span class="prop-type">bool</span>                                                                         | <span class="prop-default">false</span> | If `true`, the box will recycle its children DOM element.
 It's using `React.cloneElement` internally. |
 | <span class="prop-name">component</span>                 | <span class="prop-type">union:&nbsp;string&nbsp;&#124;<br>&nbsp;func&nbsp;&#124;<br>&nbsp;object<br></span> | <span class="prop-default">'div'</span> | The component used for the root node.
 Either a string to use a DOM element or a component.            |
 | <span class="prop-name">sx</span>                        | <span class="prop-type">object</span>                                                                       | <span class="prop-default">{}</span>    | Accepts all system properties, as well as any valid CSS properties.                                   |

+## System props

+As a CSS utility component, the `Box` also supports all [`system`](/system/properties/) properties.
+You can use them as prop directly on the component.